HoangHiep01/SudokuSolver/README.md

 # Problem

-I have no ideal and hope you guys help me
+I have no idea and hope you guys help me

 # Plan